 Add “happy” emojis to your post where appropriate.

-According to the Journal of Social Neuroscience that Scientists found that the same parts of the brain are activated and the experience is replicated online with the use of emoji.
+According to the Journal of Social Neuroscience, Scientists found that the same parts of the brain are activated and the experience is replicated online with the use of emoji.

 After researching about emoji use on Twitter, Scientists found “individuals who use positive emoticons often tend to be popular or influential, so don’t be shy about using emoji in your social media marketing content.

-If you understand your audience’s behaviour can go a long way in creating effective social media marketing content.
+If you understand your audience’s behaviour, you can go a long way in creating effective social media marketing content.
 Get inside your followers’ heads to make content that will have an impact on them and your brand.